leonlan/operations-research-library/docs/models/storage-layer.md

 # Storage layers

 A storage layer is a stage in which jobs do not need to be processed, i.e., they do not have any processing times.
 Instead, the intervals are constrained by intra-stage constraints.

 Moreover, storage layers (in the application in compound feed production) must take into account multi-level product characteristics to avoid contamination of goods.
+In this example, we assume that the jobs are _products_, which consists of one or multiple production batches.
+Both "jobs" need to be scheduled, but some constraints only apply to the products, whereas some only apply to the batches.

-The machine layout conists of a set of production lines, each of whch consists of one unrelated machine (i.e., storage) unit.
+The machine layout consists of a set of production lines, each of which consists of one unrelated machine (i.e., storage) unit.

 This model uses the following variables: